Toll Road Fees

 - Make sure your tag is working.

 If you don't hear a sound from your tag when you pass through a toll point, your tag may be incorrectly installed or may not be working.
-If you believe your tag is not working and you have been charged a 'No Tag' fee or 'Toll Notice Transfer Fee' please call 13 18 65 or take your tag to your nearest NSW Registry.
+If you believe your tag is not working and you have been charged a 'Vehicle Matching' fee or 'Toll Notice Transfer Fee' please call 13 18 65 or take your tag to your nearest NSW Registry / Service NSW Centre.

 You can find out what the E-Toll Tag beep sounds mean.